 The Kloppenburg clan from Huissen - a short summary!

 With the almost symbolic crossing to 't Loo-Duiven, I conclude a substantial chapter of the family research with satisfaction.
 For generations, Huissen formed the familiar backdrop to a fascinating, time-bound family story.
-The family of Bernard Kloppenburg and Anna Maria Koenders served as a recognizable anchor point of place and time.
-However, new source research indicates that the deeper roots of the family do not lie in Huissen, but must be sought in the fertile soil of the Looërwaard.
+The family of Bernard Kloppenburg and Anna Maria Koenders often served as a recognizable anchor point in place and time.
+However, new source research indicates that the deeper roots of the family do not lie in Huissen, but must be sought in the fertile soil of the Looërwaard!

-Looking back, this genealogical quest began with the years-long search for Bernard's parents and date of birth.
-We now know that Bernard Kloppenburg was born in 1742 or 1743.
-He was the son of Theodorus Kloppenburg (1714–1749) and grandson of Joannes den Kloppenborgh, whose personal baptismal certificate was found in the baptismal registers of Duiven (April 9, 1679).
-In this extremely important document from the Gelderland Archives, Jan den Kloppenborger and Grietjen Koeymans from Duiven are also mentioned as the parents of the progenitor Joannes.
-It is remarkable that the children of Jan and Grietjen all named their first son after 'Theodorus'.
+My genealogical quest began with a years-long search for Bernard's parents and his exact date of birth.
+It has now been established that Bernard Kloppenburg was born in 1742 or 1743.
+He was a son of Theodorus Kloppenburg (1714–1749) and a grandson of the acclaimed progenitor of Huissen, Joannes den Kloppenborger.
+The baptismal certificate of progenitor Joannes was found in the baptismal registers of Duiven, dated April 9, 1679.
+In this crucial document from the Gelderland Archives, Jan den Kloppenborger and Grietjen Koeymans from Duiven are explicitly mentioned as his parents.
+Remarkable are the varying spellings of the family name, and the fact that the children of Jan and Grietjen all named their eldest son 'Theodorus' (Derck)..!

 This Theodorus 'Derck' Kloppenburg must have been an important family member in the Liemers region in the 17th century.
 His name still resonates in many successive generations of the family, but no one knows exactly why.
 Derck lived, worked, and lived during the Eighty Years' War, and virtually all of his personal details have been lost over time.
-Perhaps Derck was an extraordinary tenant farmer, or simply knew how to bravely hold his own amidst battles and plunder; we do not know..
-But according to the traditional naming pattern, bearing the name does mean.. that this 'invisible' Derck Kloppenborger must have been the grandfather of, among others, progenitor Joannes!Taking the baptismal record of grandson Joannes (1679) as a starting point, and in conjunction with the lease and family context, it can be concluded via logical deduction that 17th-century Derck Kloppenborger leased the farm 'De Kloppenborg' in 't Loo near Duiven around ca. 1630.
-His son Jan, who was presumably born on this farmstead around 1650, later continued the lease and habitation of 'De Kloppenborg'—a lineage that was therefore likely initiated by his father Derck (born ca. 1605).
+Perhaps Derck was an extraordinary tenant farmer, or simply knew how to bravely hold his own amidst battles and looting; we do not know.
+But according to the traditional naming pattern, bearing the name means that this virtually 'invisible' Derck Kloppenborger must have been the grandfather of, among others, progenitor Joannes!Taking the baptismal record of grandson Joannes (1679) as a starting point, and in conjunction with the lease and family context, it can be concluded via logical deduction that 17th-century Derck Kloppenborger leased the farm 'De Kloppenborg' in 't Loo near Duiven around ca. 1630.
+His son Jan, who was presumably born on this farmstead around 1650, later continued the lease and habitation of 'De Kloppenborg'—a line that had therefore likely been initiated by his father Derck.

 Derck – tenant of the Kloppenborg: Theodorus (also listed as Derck or Derich) Kloppenborger was probably born around the year 1605.
-In the absence of direct evidence, naming patterns and family ties serve primarily as a guide to identify the family composition of the – invisible/anonymous – Theodorus Kloppenborger.
-Derck was in all probability married to Mechtel van Munster, although this requires further verification.
+In the absence of direct evidence, naming patterns and family ties serve primarily as a guide to identify the family composition of the almost invisible/anonymous Theodorus Kloppenborger.
+Derck was in all probability married (Mechtel van Munster?), although this requires further verification.

 His social position and connection to the estate are also evident from the Old Judicial Archive (ORA) of the Liemers.
 Here he is mentioned under the surname "Den Kloppenborger", a typical seventeenth-century designation in which the name of the estate was transformed into a family name for the resident.
 His involvement with